 The scandal to end all scandals erupted on March 31, 1913, again in the storied Musikverein.
 The program mapped Schoenberg’s world, past, present, and future.
 There were songs by Alexander Zemlinsky, Schoenberg’s only teacher; if the police had not intervened, the audience would have heard Mahler’s Kindertotenlieder.
 Schoenberg was represented by the First Chamber Symphony.
 And new works by Berg and Webern offered up sonic phenomena that not even Schoenberg had yet imagined.
 The breaking point came during Berg’s song “Über die Grenzen des All,” or “Beyond the Limits of the Universe,” a setting of a brief, tantalizing poem by Peter Altenberg, at the beginning of which the winds and brass play a chord of twelve separate pitches – as if all the keys between two Cs on a piano were being made to sound at once.

-one witness recalled.
+“Loud laughter rang throughout the hall in response to that squawking, grinding chord,” one witness recalled.
 (It must have been a poor performance, because the chord is supposed to be very soft.)
 There were physical scuffles, and the police were called.
 A Dr. Viktor Albert complained that Erhard Buschbeck, the youthful organizer of the concert, had boxed him on the ears.
 Buschbeck responded that Dr. Albert had called him a “rascal,” making physical retaliation necessary.
 A lawsuit followed.
 “The public was laughing,” the operetta composer Oscar Straus testified in court.
 “And I openly confess, sir, that I laughed, too, for why shouldn’t one laugh at something genuinely comical?”
 The sound of the scuffle, Straus quipped, was the most harmonious sound of the evening.

 [ASIDE: the issue of the Neue Freie Presse which reported the riot the following day is an amazing insight into the period.
 The day’s news is dominated by Montenegro’s bombardment of the Albanian city of Shkodër and other Balkan conflicts while elsewhere whole pages are dedicated to military manoeuvres of the Great Powers and the comings and goings of the crowned heads of Europe.
 There’s an extensive obituary for J. P. Morgan, a conference on women’s voting rights is announced, as is the establishment of a “German-Catholic conservative party for Austria”, all of this sharing space with ads for the Secession’s spring exhibition, numerous sanatoria, Thomas Mann’s Death in Venice, freckle removal cream and the first Viennese performance of Richard Strauss’s Ariadne auf Naxos.]